pixel

 2. Use geotargeting

-3. Create personalized campaigns and encourage customers
+3. Create personalized campaigns and incentivize the customer

 4. Integrate social networks